johnpatramanis/Proteomic_Pipeline/README.md

 ## INTRODUCTION

-This tutorial aims to introduce the functionality of the pipelines by easily recreating the paleoproteomic-based phylogeny of H.antecessor from Frido et al. It is written with a non-bioinformatics background audience in mind and tries to go step by step, explaining as much as possible for each step.
+This tutorial aims to introduce the functionality of the pipelines by easily recreating the paleoproteomic-based phylogeny of Homo antecessor from Frido et al.2020 & Gigantopithecus blacki from Welker 2019 et. al .
+It is written with a non-bioinformatics background audience in mind and tries to go step by step, explaining as much as possible for each step.

 <br/><br/>
 <br/><br/>